Heat pumps: Auckland & NZ wide.

 Heat Pump Prices

-We have a range of heat pump air conditioners available to suit most budgets starting from $1,899 installed and increasing from that level depending on the heating output required, features, design and brand.
+We have a range of heat pump air conditioners available to suit most budgets with levels depending on the heating output required, features, design and brand.
+Get in touch with us, to request for a quote.

 We believe any heat pump is better than using other forms of electric heating so we have a range of brands available to make having a heat pump affordable.